 Safeguarding UND is Everyone's Responsibility

 We must all work together to create a safe and inclusive University.
-If you are a UND employee who has been designated a Responsible Employee for Title IX and you know or reasonably should know about potential sexual violence or sexual harassment, you must share that information the Title IX Coordinator or a Deputy Title IX Coordinator.
+If you are a UND employee who has notice of potential sexual violence or sexual harassment, you must share that information the Title IX Coordinator or a Deputy Title IX Coordinator.

 Retaliation is Prohibited